-A corporation engaged in specific eligible activities, like manufacturing or exportation of services, may apply for a reduced CIT rate, among other incentives, through the request of a Tax Exemption Grant to the Puerto Rico Office of Industrial Tax Exemption (OITE) under Act No. 60 of July 1 2019, known as the Incentives Code of Puerto Rico.
+A corporation engaged in specific eligible activities, like manufacturing or exportation of services, may apply for a reduced CIT rate, among other incentives, through the request of a Tax Exemption Grant to the Puerto Rico Office of Industrial Tax Exemption (OITE) under the Incentives Code.

 Tax rate incentives

-Exempt businesses eligible due to manufacturing activities will have the option of a general or an alternate fixed tax regime:
+- Exempt businesses eligible due to manufacturing activities will have the option of a general or two alternate fixed tax regimes:

-Alternate scenario: 8% CIT rate with a WHT rate on royalty payments of 2%.
+- Alternate scenario 1: 8% CIT rate with a WHT rate on royalty payments of 2%.
 Under this scenario, the WHT on royalty payments is creditable against the 8% CIT.